Understanding Graph Neural Networks with Generalized Geometric Scattering Transforms: The Geometric Scattering Transform

 In this section, we will construct the scattering transform as a multilayered architecture built off of a frame $\cW$ such as the wavelet transforms $\mathcal{W}_J^{(1)}$ and $\mathcal{W}_J^{(2)}$ introduced in Section \ref{sec: wavelets}.
-We shall see the scattering transform constructed is a continuous operator on $\mathbf{L}^2(G,\bM)$ whenever $\cW$ is nonexpansive.
-We shall also see that it has desirable conservation of energy bounds when $\cW=\cW^{(1)}$ due to the fact that $\cW^{(1)}$ is an isometry.
-On the other hand, we shall see in the following section that the scattering transform has much stronger stability guarantees when $\cW=\cW^{(2)}_J.$
+We shall see the scattering transform is a continuous operator on $\mathbf{L}^2(\bM)$ whenever $\cW$ is nonexpansive.
+We shall also see that it has desirable conservation of energy bounds when $\cW=\cW^{(1)}_J$ due to the fact that $\cW^{(1)}_J$ is an isometry.
+On the other hand, we shall see in the following section that the scattering transform has stronger stability guarantees, which are independent of the graph size, when $\cW=\cW^{(2)}_J.$